it-vecherka/jnoid/jnoid.coffee.md

 it's going to do in our case.

 `map` receives a function that transforms event value to another value.
-A more general approach is that we take each value in a stream and start a stream with it.
-So the function we pass there will create a new stream based on a value.
+A more general approach is that we take each value in a signal and start a signal with it.
+So the function we pass there will create a new signal based on a value.
-Afterwards we join all the streams collecting values from all of them.
+Afterwards we join all the signal collecting values from all of them.

 It's going to be a complex stuff.
-It has to listen to the source stream and spawn the streams, joining their subscribes.
+It has to listen to the source signal and spawn the signal, joining their subscribes.
 It'll also have to terminate properly.
-The 'and' conditions of termination of the resulting stream is:
+The 'and' conditions of termination of the resulting signal is:

 * Source has ended.
 * All of the children have ended.